The Huel Daily Superblend Formula Explained

 Fats in Huel Daily Superblend

 The fats in Huel Daily Superblend make up around 21% of the total energy and are principally provided by flaxseed and coconut milk powder.
-There are two completely essential fatty acids (EFAs) that humans require: linoleic acid (LA - an omega-6 fatty acid) and alpha-linolenic acid (ALA - an omega-3 fatty acid)2.
-Huel Daily Superblend is a good source of fatty acids and is particularly high in the essential fatty acid ALA, which is important to help maintain normal cholesterol levels among many other health benefits3.
+There are two completely essential fatty acids (EFAs) that humans require: linoleic acid (LA - an omega-6 fatty acid) and alpha-linolenic acid (ALA - an omega-3 fatty acid )[2].
+Huel Daily Superblend is a good source of fatty acids and is particularly high in the essential fatty acid ALA, which can help maintain normal cholesterol levels among other health benefits [3].

 Plant-Based Protein and Superfood Blend